john-raber/movie-catalog/README.md

   alphabetically by their title.

 - /movies/:id
   Shows all of the cataloged information for a particular movie.
-If a link to the movie's IMDb page is included in the catalog, that link will be displayed directly below the movie title.

-  Below the movie details there are links to edit the movie's information and to delete the movie from the catalog.
+  Below the movie details there are buttons to edit the movie's information and to delete the movie from the catalog.
+If a link to the movie's IMDb page is included in the catalog, that link will be displayed in front of the edit and delete buttons.

 - /movies/new
   Renders the form used to add a movie to the catalog.
 Fields marked with an